ryantd42/NY-Legislative-Git/2023/S4198B-2023/bill.md

   February 6, 2023
   ___________

  Introduced  by  Sens.
-COMRIE, ASHBY, HOYLMAN-SIGAL, MAY, SEPULVEDA, TEDIS- CO -- read twice and ordered printed, and when printed to be committed to  the  Committee on Environmental Conservation -- recommitted to the Committee on Environmental Conservation in accordance with Senate Rule 6, sec.
-8 -- committee discharged, bill amended, ordered reprinted  as amended and recommitted to said committee
+COMRIE,  ASHBY, HARCKHAM, HOYLMAN-SIGAL, JACKSON, MAY, SEPULVEDA, TEDISCO, WEBB -- read twice and ordered  printed,  and when printed to be committed to the Committee on Environmental Conser- vation  --  recommitted to the Committee on Environmental Conservation in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee  --  reported  favorably from said committee, ordered to first and second report,  ordered  to  a  third  reading,  amended  and  ordered reprinted, retaining its place in the order of third reading

  AN  ACT  to  enact  the "New York wildlife crossing act"; to direct the department of transportation and the New York state thruway  authority